 - Checking if the prototype can clearly distinguish obstacles in each path.

-We brainstormed and came up with a couple of scenarios that would aid in the future about the type of functionalities that the prototype would offer.
+We brainstormed and came up with a couple of scenarios that would aid in the future type of functionalities that the prototype would offer.
 The scenarios were based on the imaginary characters in a confined setting of running.
 Click on the button below to read one such scenario.

 Omar is a 67-year-old policy consultant who identifies as having a visual impairment.
 He loves to run to keep fit, frequenting different trails in local parks.
 He looks up these trails online to find out more information about the varying terrains.
 While running, Omar likes to be aware of his surroundings like the buildings he is passing, information about localities, etc. He relies heavily on a mobile device with him to receive the information he needs while running.
 The phone is placed in the belt attached with a pouch on the rear.

 He prefers to be aware of inclines and turns in advance, to anticipate what is coming ahead with minimal distraction.
 At these testing times, he wants to make optimal use of his technology to maintain a minimum of 6 feet while either being seated on the benches or using the restrooms or standing in line to grab something to munch on, post his run.
 His main concern while running is to know the distinct line and the gap between the track and side grass.
-He also would like to know his speed while running and prefers to receive information about changes in the terrain through his phone to adjust his pace accordingly.
+He also wants to know his speed while running and prefers to receive information about changes in the terrain through his phone to adjust his pace accordingly.

 Once we had all the parameters and the data synthesized, we proceeded to bring all the data points to life.
-To generate ideas with respect to user movement, we performed the activity of Rolestorming.
+To generate ideas concerning user movement, we performed the activity of Rolestorming.
 To narrow down all the data collected and generate themes, we decided to do an affinity mapping exercise.
 We went back to our sensor literature and decided on the sensors to be used.
 We put together all the ideas for the physical prototype in this phase of the project.

 Once we prioritized the ideas and bundled our thoughts through the affinity diagramming exercise, we set out to find out different sensors that detect obstacles, and aid people who are blind.

-Sensor selection and design matrix
+Sensor selection, lITERATURE REVIEW and design matrix

 We narrowed down on a set of ideas with sensors to aid runners with obstacle detection.
 This was based on what our participants told us and our literature.
-We studied the literature of existing prototypes in great detail and decided to make use of three sensors in tandem to achieve the best results.
+We studied the literature of existing prototypes in great detail and decided to use three sensors in tandem to achieve the best results.

 Additionally, the team made a 2×2 Design Space Matrix, with Low cost vs High cost on the Y-axis, and a low range of detection vs high range of detection on the X-axis.
 We put in different works from the literature that employed sensors to detect obstacles.
 This gave us a heads up on how different models are structured given two parameters.